Improving your efficiency

 Once you have the required information on the type and number of products you ship, choosing the correct pallet size is the easiest way to optimise your shipments.

-Selecting between a standard UK pallet (1200 x 1000mm), a Euro pallet (1200 x 800mm) or even a bespoke pallet can significantly impact your transport efficiency.
+Selecting between a standard UK pallet (1200x1000mm), a Euro pallet (1200x800mm), or even a custom pallet size can significantly impact your transport efficiency.

-You should also consider the weight your chosen pallet can take, alongside the exact specification.
-For example, block pallets are suitable for various applications.
-In contrast, solid deck pallets (with a full covering instead of slats to the top) are preferable if your load requires additional protection.
+You should consider the weight your chosen pallet can take, alongside the exact specification.
+For example, block pallets are suitable for a variety of applications.
+In contrast, solid deck pallets (with a complete covering rather than slats on top) are preferable if your load requires additional protection.

 You may even find that reusable plastic pallets are your best option if you have an efficient returnable supply chain setup.